-Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the lift lobby with access to the stairwell through the fire doors as indicated below.
+Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the communal corridor.
+You should proceed to the stairwell through the fire door, as indicated below.

-You should follow the stairwell to the ground floor.
-Once on the Ground Floor, move through the exit door and to a place of safety, as pictured below.
+Follow the stairwell to the ground floor.
+Once on the Ground floor move through the lobby to the exit door and to a place of safety away from the building.